TakingWW/dotfiles/README.md

 `zsh/zsh_config.zsh` define my personal export to PATH (caution) and my therminal pompt with custom colors and version control branch

-# About Tmux
-`tmux/tmux.conf`: Redefine the send-prefix bind to `C-s` and customize the statusline

 # About Qtile
 `qtile/config.py`: Contains the qtile's example configuration and some custom